Updated 5-10-2011

 TODAY

 All members of Wil's Drama are still active with music, some more publicly than others.
-Eric Hopper is now a popular country solo artist and songwriter.
-James Beale is the bassist for State of Man, a popular rock band who has toured the world, most notably on USO tours to support our troops.
-Kevin Caldwell became drummer for Sugarland for a period during their breakout success, and continues to drum with popular bands.
+Eric Michael Hopper is now a popular country solo artist and songwriter.
+James Beale became the bassist for State of Man, a popular rock band who toured the world, most notably on USO tours to support our troops.
+Kevin Caldwell became drummer for Sugarland during their breakout success, and continues to drum with popular bands.
 Dan Ray and John Hansbrough focus more on their respective businesses and families these days, but are rarely far from their guitars or home studios and remain in form.

 New Wil's Drama music?
 It's up to you, the listener, to request.